Pigeon-Ignaty/survivalcraft-notes-translator/README.md

 	* Release preparation: added an icon to the executable file, migrated the project to Qt 5.15.2, fixed the help window not opening in the release version.
 Also, clicking a link in the help window now opens the website in the browser.
  * 11th November 2025
  	* Fixed a bug: the instruments octaves were displayed incorrectly.
 Also, the bell's octave range started from the first broken octave.
+* 13th November 2025
+ 	* Release of the first version of the application, 1.0.0.
+* 20th December 2025
+	* Application testing has been added.
+Unfortunately, it was not possible to use the built-in testing module due to its 5-minute time limit.
+Therefore, tests had to be written manually by interacting with the application’s slots.
+Since the translation logic is tied to the GUI and the entire process runs in the GUI thread, full testing takes about 30 minutes.
+In addition, the resulting output file is very large, the largest being around 12,000 lines.
+It is necessary to redesign the application architecture by separating the presentation layer (GUI) from the translation logic.
+The test itself includes opening a corrupted file and translating several works.

 ## Build Requirements

 To build the project from source, the following tools and libraries are required: